Saitama Japan Travel Guide

 Engage with tours committed to local well-being.

-Pick travel companies prioritizing animal welfare.
+Pick tour companies prioritizing animal welfare.

-A licensed ethical tour operator.
+A certified ethical tour operator.

 In case of emergency, dial 110 for police or 119 for fire/ambulance.
 Seek assistance from hotel staff or local authorities.